tlchampion/mwp_client_onboarding/README.md

 #### Launch Script

 In order to simplify the creation of the testing environment a launch.sh script has been provided.
-Before launching the script, please be sure to have your contract address available you will need to enter it at a prompt.
+Before launching the script, please be sure to have your contract address available as well as the address for the account you deployed the contract with as you will need to enter them during the launching process.

 The launch.sh script can be found in the 'scripts' folder and can be launched by running the following, being sure you have already activated a compatable python environment: